 For most brands shipping single hoodies, poly mailers are the clear winner.
 They cost 40-60% less per unit than boxes, and they wrap tighter around the hoodie, which on average saves 15-30% on shipping costs through reduced dimensional weight.
 They also take up about 70% less warehouse space when stored.

 The biggest advantage is how well hoodies compress inside poly mailers.
-Boxes don't form around the garment, which can create excess space, and ultimately increase dimensional weight by as much as 40%.
+Boxes don't form around the garment, which can create excess space and increase dimensional weight by as much as 40%.
 Poly mailers compress with the fabric, creating a snug package without wasted space.

 Why Right-Sizing Matters More Than You Think